Lupin3000/AugmentedReality/readme.md

 **Start and stop virtualenv**

-If you want to interrupt work on the project, that's absolute no problem!
+If you want to interrupt the work on this project for some time, that's absolute not a problem!
 You can start and stop the Python virtual environment at any time.

 ```shell
 # start virtualenv (project folder)